 Frequently asked questions

 It usually makes sense to start with your management team, then your chefs and cooks, and then your front-of-house staff.
-Managers can work alongside you to hire the other members of your team, and they can also take on some of the early tasks that will require you to get up and running.
+Managers can work alongside you to hire the other restaurant employees, and they can also take on some of the early tasks that will require you to get up and running.
 Plan to hire your managers at least one month before opening your doors.

 Which experiences matter most?